Thinking of Trying Dry January? Here Are the Benefits, According to Doctors

-Dry January Benefits: Weight Loss and Decreased Appetite
+Dry January Benefits: Weight Loss and Changed Appetite

 The aforementioned editor who tried Dry January did lose weight when she eliminated alcohol.
 "The easiest way to lose weight is to cut out 'liquid calories' that have minimal nutritional value.
 That's alcohol for a lot of people," Dr. Sinha said.
 Alcohol can have a negative impact on the metabolism by interfering with your liver's ability to process fat.

 You may notice that you feel less hungry if you take alcohol out of the equation.
 Dr. Sinha noted there are studies that suggest alcohol can increase hormones in the brain that regulate appetite.
-She said it's important to know, though, that heavy drinkers (whom she referred to as alcoholics) have decreased appetite "because they, at that point, are getting the majority of their calories from alcohol."
+She said it's important to know, though, that heavy drinkers (or those who abuse alcohol) have decreased appetite "because they, at that point, are getting the majority of their calories from alcohol."

 Dry January Benefits: Improved Sleep